cybercongress/cyb-archeology/docs/cyb.md

 4. privacy

-## access.cyb
+### access.cyb

-Permission management is of paramount importance in the process of safe application distribution.
+Permission management is important the process of safe application distribution.
 We want to improve upon 3 critical aspects of permission management in web:

 - app authentication
 - resource management
 - dynamic permissions

-*App authentication* is hard in web2.
+*App authentication* is currently hard in web2.
-You need somehow know the origin and this is practically hard in a face of government level adversaries, than you must compute hash of received file and compare it with a file hash received from origin.
+Users need somehow know the origin and this is practically hard in a face of government level adversaries, than they should compute hash of received file and compare it with a file hash received from origin.
 Due to practical complexity nobody do that.
 In web3 if you know that address is correct authentication is done automagically.
-That is why browser can easily verify that permission is granted for expected app and not malicious.
+That is why Cyb can easily verify that permission is granted for expected app and not malicious.

 *Resource management* was not in place.
 In web2 all permission systems was primarily build around a concept of granting access to a particular data which browser has access to.
 While this approach find itself useful it just not enough to run any application from untrusted developers.
 Computing resources has fundamental value now, thus must be carefully managed and metered.
-In web3 its weird that any untrusted app can eat all resources of a machine in no time.
+In web3 is weird that any untrusted app can eat all resources of a machine in no time.
 Moreover, if an application is executed in a sandbox all we need to feel ourselves safe (in addition to authenticated permissions) is ensure that app do not eat more resources than expected.
 Libraries that help app developers to mine some proof-of-work algorithms using visitor machine become ubiquitous.
 Practically that means that in addition to shity ads web2 users will experience even more worse web experience: greedy, slow and battery consuming apps are coming.